 - where a business is purchased via the pre-pack administration process:

-A notice of requirement will be served on the company care of its directors and it will state the fixed sum required to be paid as security for future VAT or PAYE obligations.
+A notice of requirement will be served on the company care of its directors, and it will state the fixed sum required to be paid as security for future VAT or PAYE obligations.
 The notice will also state how long HMRC wish to hold the deposit for.

 In relation to VAT, this security is calculated on the basis of current estimated earnings and on the basis of the arrears due from the predecessor company, often meaning that the VAT Security required is very large and is often on the basis of a much higher level of trading by the predecessor company or business.

-This security is normally held for a minimum of between 12-24 months and, once HMRC considers there is no ongoing risk, will be returned.
+The VAT security is normally held for a minimum of between 12-24 months and, once HMRC considers there is no ongoing risk, will be returned.

 Consequence of failure to comply with a notice of requirement